cee-elle/just-the-docs/docs/troubleshooting.md

 If you are running to protocol errors, recheck if your urls are starting with "https://" instead of "http://" or the other way around.

-If you would like to see more of the ones highlighted here, please refer to [Troubleshooting API requests.] (https://learning.postman.com/docs/postman/sending-api-requests/troubleshooting-api-requests/)
+If you would like to see more of the ones highlighted here, please refer to [Troubleshooting API Requests] (https://learning.postman.com/docs/postman/sending-api-requests/troubleshooting-api-requests/).